yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-02-06-istio-hands-on-pt5.md

 Controlz:
 The Controlz endpoint provides comprehensive information about the Istio control plane's runtime characteristics, offering insights into its health, version, memory usage, and more.
 This valuable resource aids in diagnosing issues and monitoring the overall well-being of Istiod.

-This command opens the Controlz browser page, allowing you to dynamically adjust the og scope through the user interface.

 ![Istiod Controlz](/images/post-20240206/controlz.png)

+This command opens the Controlz browser page, allowing you to dynamically adjust the log scope through the user interface.

 By navigating the Controlz UI, you can fine-tune logging configurations, facilitating a more detailed examination of Istiod's runtime behavior.
 This feature is particularly useful for operators and developers working on Istio internals, providing a powerful tool for debugging and performance optimization.

-### 5. Authz Check
+### 5. Authorization
 Check prints the internal org policy 'AuthorizationPolicy' applied to a pod by directly checking the Envoy configuration of the pod.

 ```bash